A brief history of the Scarborough RT

 The 7-kilometre route borrowed space from an existing CN corridor from Eglinton Avenue E north to Ellesmere Road before making a sharp turn under the tracks to Midland Avenue then rising on to a concrete bridge to the yard at McCowan Road.
 A pamphlet issued at the time said this alignment would leave the line best placed for extension to Malvern.

-At one time there was a proposal to build a similar streetcar line at the Kipling end of the subway, too.
+of the subway, too.
 As these things often go, the dormant track bed opposite the bus bays on the upper level of the station is the only portion of the project that was ever realized.
 Had it been completed, it would likely have served an area east of Pearson airport and used streetcars as well.

 "The RT will change the image of Scarborough," local Mayor Gus Harris declared in 1985.
 "This will be Scarborough's yellow brick road," said Alderman Brian Ashton, Harris' former assistant.